AbrisG/Operating-System-in-C/README.txt

-This is the final assignment for COMP310: Operating Systems ourse.
+This is the final assignment for COMP310: Operating Systems course.

 It is a simulation of an operating system, comprised of:
  * Shell, interpreter, and shell memory